PRIORITIZING FALL RISK MANAGEMENT: IRRESPECTIVE OF PARKINSON’S DISEASE PROGRESSION DURING REHABILITATION

 *1Senior Occupational Therapist, HOPE Rehabilitation Centre, UAE

-Background and Aims: It has been established that the hazard of falling in Parkinson’s patients is a primary cause of loss of independence, and hence it is a significant component to the disease’s burden.
+Background of the Study: It has been established that the hazard of falling in Parkinson’s patients is a primary cause of loss of independence, and hence it is a significant component to the disease’s burden.
 As a result, the goal of this study is to evaluate the relationship between level of disease progression and the risk of falling in order to understand the critical need for rehab intervention in Parkinson’s disease.

 Methodology: A cross-sectional survey was conducted on 24 participants participated in study through convenience sampling technique from primary and tertiary care institutes/ hospitals.
 Tinetti balance and gait test was used to evaluate the risk of fall among patients while The Hoehn and Yahr Scale was used to track the progression of Parkinson’s symptoms and disability.